 UNHCR delivers emergency aid to 1,000 families in the centre of Taizz city

-This is a summary of what was said by UNHCR spokesperson Andreas Needham, UNHCR Spokesperson – to whom quoted text may be attributed – at the press briefing, on 16 February 2016, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Andreas Needham, UNHCR Spokesperson – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 UNHCR delivered blankets, mattresses, and other emergency relief assistance for 1,000 conflict-affected families on 14 February in the embattled enclave of the city centre of Taizz.
 This is the first time UNHCR has been able to access the city after more than five months of trying to bring in much needed aid.
 With the support of local aid organisations, UNHCR conducted the distribution in three locations in the city: Al Qahirah, Salh and Al Mudhaffar districts.